Ready to build a full-stack influencer program?

 Gymshark is a UK based company started in 2012 by then-19-year-old Ben Francis.
 He operated from his mum’s garage in the early days.
 Initially, they only sold gym vests and shirts, sewn by Francis and some of his friends after Ben's grandmother taught them how to use a sewing machine.

 It grew from a mere screen printing and sewing operation in a garage to a company worth £1 billion in 10 years.
 They now have customers in over 130 countries.
-The key factor to the success was recognizing the power of influencer marketing and creating brand ambassadors from the early days.
+The key factor to the success was recognizing the power of influencer marketing and creating brand ambassadors with influencers from the early days.

 Let's find out how Gymshark runs its ambassador program and what you can take away from it for your own influencer marketing programs.